Someone once told me that my ability to work remotely was like having a “superpower.”

 Your elevator pitch is a 30-second speech that tells people who you are, what you’ve achieved and what you have to offer.
 It’s called an elevator pitch because your speech should take no longer than an elevator ride.

-Write this down and practice saying it aloud so that it sounds genuine.
-You should be ready to share this with anyone, whether that’s in a job interview, on the subway, at a networking event, or, hell, on the elevator in your apartment building.
+Write down your speech and practice saying it aloud so that it sounds natural.
+You should be ready to share this with anyone in a job interview, on the subway, at a networking event, while out walking your dog, or yes, even on the elevator.

-After all, you never know when you might run into someone who’s looking to hire (remotely) so it’s important to be prepared.
+You never know when you might run into someone who’s looking to hire (remotely), so get that speech ready, Freddy.

 Work permits and such